 CHANGES TO THIS PRIVACY NOTICE

 We may amend this Privacy Notice from time to time by posting a revised version and updating the “Effective Date” above.
 The revised version will be effective on the “Effective Date” listed.
-We will provide you with reasonable prior notice of material changes in how we use your information by posting it on the web page and list effective dates under the Title of this Privacy Notice above.
+We will provide you with reasonable prior notice of material changes in how we use your information by posting notices on the web page and listing effective dates under the Title of this Privacy Notice above.
 If you disagree with these changes, you may contact us to remove your information at any time.
 Your continued use of our Services constitutes your consent to any amendment of this Privacy Notice.